 In which format(s) can we submit our COR?

 PDF files are preferred.
+However, please submit original digital documents as PDF files where possible instead of scanned versions.
 We also accept Word, Excel, PowerPoint, and text (.txt) file types, along with JPEGs and TIFFs for images and mp4 files for videos.

 Should we use a specific email subject line for our COR submission?